-Moderated by Kiera Boult and Dustin Lawrence, this conversation with artists Emelie Chhangur, Ming Ma, Jude Norris, Nik Forrest, and David Findlay expands on the curatorial project SAFE KEEPING: Vtape and the artists whose works live in our care.
+Moderated by Kiera Boult and Dustin Lawrence, this conversation with artists Emelie Chhangur, Ming-Yuen S Ma, Jude Norris, Nik Forrest, and David Findlay expands on the curatorial project SAFE KEEPING: Vtape and the artists whose works live in our care.

 Curator, writer, and artist Emelie Chhangur is the newly appointed Director and Curator of the Agnes Etherington Art Centre, Kingston, Ontario.
 This appointment follows a significant career at the Art Gallery of York University where she emerged as a leading voice for experimental curatorial practice in Canada, known for her process-based, participatory curatorial practice, the commissioning of complex works across all media, and the creation of long-term collaborative projects.

 Jude Norris / Bebonkwe (Winter) received the prestigious Chalmer’s Arts Fellowship, and numerous arts awards.
 Her single-channel videos have been screened at the Sundance Festival and The Smithsonian National Museum of the American Indian.
 Her widely exhibited new-media installations are in the collections of major museums.
 Bebonkwe’s traditional tribal territory is in and around Edmonton, Alberta.
 She is currently based in Brooklyn, NY, but like her ancestors, she considers herself largely nomadic.